MbBrainz/repotofile-cli/README.md

 # repotofile-cli

 `repotofile-cli` is a very light weight command-line tool that allows users to download a GitHub repository and generate a text file containing the repository's code, excluding files specified in `.gitignore`.
-It's particularly useful for code analysis, backups, and easy sharing of code snapshots.
+It's particularly useful for code analysis, backups and uploading to large language models like chatGPT.

 ## Features